targetdisk/snapcam-python/README.md

 ## Installing the Demo
 Currently this software only supports running on Linux systems with Python 3.8 or newer.
-It also requires a recent version of `ffmpeg`, and the `v4l2loopback` kernel module.
+It also requires `bluez-tools`, a recent version of `ffmpeg`, and the `v4l2loopback` kernel module.

 ### Video4Linux Loopback Setup
 You must install the out-of-tree `v4l2loopback`